RemasteredArch/dotfiles/README.md

 ## License

-Dotfiles is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
-You should have received a copy of the GNU Affero General Public License along with dotfiles, found in [`LICENSE`](./LICENSE).
+Dotfiles is licensed under the GNU General Public License version 3, or (at your option) any later version.
+You should have received a copy of the GNU General Public License along with dotfiles, found in [`LICENSE`](./LICENSE).
 If not, see <[https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)>.